 Do Air Purifiers Need UV?

 Not all air filters use ultraviolet or UV light.
 But UV air filtration uses technology to prevent microorganisms like viruses from infecting your home or indoor space.
 The light works by damaging an organism’s genetic material which means they can’t make more of themselves.
-UV air purifiers typically also use traditional filters to remove other particulate matter like dust along with potentially illness causing bacteria and viruses.
+UV air purifiers typically also use traditional filters to remove other particulate matter like dust along with potentially illness-causing bacteria and viruses.

 UV light air purifiers do NOT produce ozone which means they won’t irritate people with respiratory issues like an ozone generator air purifier.
-Many also come equipped on traditional air or HEPA filters as an added weapon against dust and harmful microorganisms.
+Many also come equipped with traditional air or HEPA filters as an added weapon against dust and harmful microorganisms.

 What MERV Rating Filter Should I Use?